ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # YANG Data Model for Network Inventory Overview

-The network element definition is generalized to support physical devices and other types of inventory objects (e.g., virtual network elements) that can be managed as physical network elements from an inventory perspective.
-The data model for Network Element presented in this document uses a flat list of network element.
+The network element definition is generalized to support physical devices and other types of inventory objects that can be managed as physical network elements from an inventory perspective.

+The data model for network elements defined in this document uses a flat list of network elements.

 The "ne-type" is defined as a YANG identity to describe the type of the network element.
 This document defines only the "physical-network-element" identity.

+Other types of network elements can be defined in other documents, together with the associated YANG identity and the rationale for managing them as network elements from an inventory perspective.

-The component definition is also generalized to support any types of component, such as hardware, software, or firmware.
+The component definition is also generalized to support any types of component inventory objects that can be managed as hardware components from an inventory perspective.

+The data model for components defined in this document uses a list of components within each network element.

 Different types of components can be distinguished by the class of component.
 The component "class" is defined as a union between the hardware class identity, defined in "iana-hardware", and the "non-hardware" identity, defined in this document.

+Other types of components can be defined in other documents, together with the associated YANG identity and the rationale for managing them as components from an inventory perspective.

 Attributes related to specific class of component can be found in the component-specific-info structure.

 The identity definition of additional types of "ne-type" and "non- hardware" identity of component are outside the scope of this